More in this section

 COVID-19

-COVID-19 Pfizer Boosters are currently being administered in the Francis Street pharmacy to the following groups as per the HSE policy.
+COVID-19 Pfizer Boosters are currently being administered in the Francis Street pharmacy as per the HSE guidelines.
+HSE Guidelines.

 We are arranging appointments as we receive confirmation of stock so if you cannot get an appointment at the time, try again in a day or two.